Lock-The-Door/Billowing-Blizzards/Resources/Level Data/README.md

 \*Although I am calling these levels, they will be refered to as days in the game.

+**The full specification for the level data format is still not fully implemented.**

 ## Why?

 Because I can